Jordanian Citizenship by Investment

 Nationality Restrictions

-This program does not accept applications from nationals of: Israeli nationals ineligible; Palestinian nationals face complex eligibility rules; certain nationalities restricted
+This program does not accept applications from nationals of: Israeli nationals ineligible due to diplomatic non-recognition, Palestinian nationals face complex eligibility rules, Certain other nationalities subject to enhanced GID security review

 Investment Routes